scelis/twine/README.md

 ### Tags

 Tags are used by Twine as a way to only work with a subset of your definitions at any given point in time.
 Each definition can be assigned zero or more tags which are separated by commas.
 Tags are optional, though highly recommended.
-You can get a list of all definitions currently missing tags by executing the [`validate-twine-file`](#validate-twine-file) command.
+You can get a list of all definitions currently missing tags by executing the [`validate-twine-file`](#validate-twine-file) command with the `--pedantic` option.

 ### Whitespace